 If left untreated, it can advance to periodontitis, a more severe form that can lead to tooth loss and damage to the jawbone.
 The longer plaque and tartar remain on your teeth, the more harmful they become, ultimately creating deep pockets between the teeth and gums where bacteria thrive.

-Causes and risk factors
+Causes and risk factors of gum disease

 The primary cause of gum disease is plaque—a sticky film of bacteria that forms on teeth.
 If plaque isn’t removed through regular brushing and flossing, it hardens into tartar, leading to inflammation and infection.